Hollis J. Wiseman Neonatal Intensive Care Unit

 A parent must supervise children at all times.
 Children under the age of 14 are not allowed to touch an infant unless they are the infant’s parent.

 Proper attire is required by all visitors in the NICU area: House shoes or shoes, gowns that close, and shirts.

-In an effort to maintain infection control, visiting will not be allowed if the following symptoms are displayed by the visitor:
+In an effort to maintain infection control, visiting will not be allowed if a visitor displays any of the following symptoms:

 - Runny nose, nasal drainage

 - Eye drainage, open wound drainage

 - Any exposure to or vaccination to any childhood illnesses in the last six weeks: examples; chicken pox, measles, RSV, viruses, flu.
 The parent/visitor must be symptom-free for 24 hours to gain re-admittance to the NICU.

 No one other than parents may receive information by phone concerning an infant without proper identification.